Granulocyte colony stimulating factor (G-CSF)

-A common side effect of chemotherapy is a drop in the number of blood cells, which leads to an increased risk of getting an infection.
+A common side effect of chemotherapy is a drop in the number of white blood cells, which leads to an increased risk of getting an infection.
 Most people’s white blood cells recover quickly after chemotherapy and they don’t need treatment with G-CSF.
 But with some types of chemotherapy, such as high dose treatment, it can take a long time for the number of white blood cells to rise again.

 Having G-CSF treatment can make white blood cell levels go up faster.
 So if your white blood cell count doesn’t go up as it should you may have G-CSF treatment.
 With some types of chemotherapy you have G-CSF as a standard part of your treatment plan.

 You may have G-CSF as part of a stem cell transplant.
 Before the treatment you have G-CSF to stimulate the bone marrow to produce stem cells and release them into the blood.
 The stem cells are collected and then you have high dose chemotherapy.

 The chemotherapy stops your bone marrow producing blood cells.
 So you have the stem cells back into your bloodstream.
 They go into the bone marrow and start making the different types of blood cells again.

 Most people have G-CSF as an injection just under their skin (subcutaneously).
 You usually have this daily.
 Your nurse can teach you, or a family member or friend, how to give this yourself.
 It comes as a ready filled syringe so it is simple to give.